18F/18f.gsa.gov/_posts/2024-07-16-make-your-spreadsheet-formulas-better.md

 This is pretty clear, and I'd call this "good enough".
 You could stop writing your formula here, and it would be fine so long as this formula stayed about this simple.

-Let's take a moment, then, to think about the "story" this code is telling.
+Now let's pause a moment, and think about the "story" this code is telling.

 In _Confident Ruby_, developer Avdi Grimm explains that code in any language has to do four things: (1) collect input, (2) perform work, (3) deliver results, and (4) handle failure.
 When you read code, ideally you'd see these four steps, in order, telling a clear story.